 Stafford Act Billings

 USFS reimburses DNR for expenses incurred by DNR resources and personnel including base pay, overtime, and travel.
-Refer to Alaska Master AgreementMaster Agreement Exhibit D Reimbursable Billings and Payments, and Exhibit H Use of and Reimbursement for Shared Resources in Stafford Act Response Actions.
+Refer to Alaska Master Agreement Exhibit D Reimbursable Billings and Payments, and Exhibit H Use of and Reimbursement for Shared Resources in Stafford Act Response Actions.

 Trespass Cost Recovery

 Fire trespass refers to the occurrence of unauthorized fire on agency-protected lands where the source of ignition is tied to some type of human activity.
-BLM, NPS, BIA, and USFS must pursue cost recovery, or document why cost recovery is not required, for all human-caused fires on their lands.
-Although FWS is authorized to pursue criminal trespass cases, FWS does not have trespass Cost recovery authority; however, BLM-AFS may pursue suppression cost recovery for fires on FWS lands when BLM is not reimbursed for suppression actions.
-However, these cases must be pursued in a civil action through the United States Attorney’s Office (USAO) as BLM regulations require the fire to have burned BLM lands to recover costs through the administrative trespass process.
-Any effort to pursue cost recovery on wildland fires that occur on non-BLM land should be done in close consultation with the Solicitor’s Office and in coordination with the respective Jurisdictional Agency.
+BIA, BLM, FWS, NPS, and USFS must pursue cost recovery within the bounds of their policy and authority, or document why cost recovery is not required, for all human-caused fires on their lands.
+Cost recovery efforts on wildland fires that occur on non-BLM DOI lands and ANCSA lands should be done in close consultation with the Solicitor’s Office and in coordination with the respective Jurisdictional Agency.

 Copies of all reports and materials compiled or prepared in connection with establishing cause, extent, or potential liability for any fire or response incident shall be provided to all affected agencies.
 The statistics included in the final fire report may be used for litigation purposes.
 The Protecting Agency, upon request, will provide the Jurisdictional Agency with detailed costs to support trespass cases.
-(See Clause V.10.B)
+(See Section V.J.2)

 General Provisions